Historicity of the Bible: The "conquest narrative" in Joshua and Judges

 A major issue in the historicity debate was the narrative of the Israelite conquest of Canaan, described in Joshua and Judges.
 The American Albright school asserted that the biblical narrative of conquest would be affirmed by archaeological record; and indeed for much of the 20th century archaeology appeared to support the biblical narrative, including excavations at Beitin (identified as Bethel), Tel ed-Duweir, (identified as Lachish), Hazor, and Jericho.

 However, flaws in the conquest narrative appeared.
 The most high-profile example was the "fall of Jericho", excavated by John Garstang in the 1930s.
 Garstang originally announced that he had found fallen walls dating to the time of the biblical Battle of Jericho, but later revised the destruction to a much earlier period.
 Kathleen Kenyon dated the destruction of the walled city to the middle of the 16th century (c.
 1550 BCE), too early to match the usual dating of the Exodus to Pharaoh Ramses, on the basis of her excavations in the early 1950s.
 The same conclusion, based on an analysis of all the excavation findings, was reached by Piotr Bienkowski.
+More recent excavations led by Lorenzo Nigro have found that there was also a later walled settlement at Jericho during the Late Bronze Age (1400–1200 BCE), although Nigro argues that "[t]his of course has nothing to do with Biblical accounts, the hypothetical historicity of which has nothing to do with the archaeology of Tell es-Sultan."
 By the 1960s it had become clear that the archaeological record did not, in fact, support the account of the conquest given in Joshua: the cities which the Bible records as having been destroyed by the Israelites were either uninhabited at the time, or, if destroyed, were destroyed at widely different times, not in one brief period.

 The consensus for the conquest narrative was eventually abandoned in the late 20th century.